damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

 six-month trip around the world.

-We don't have any team members in Sofia, but it was the chosen location for the [EuRuKo 2016](http://euruko2016.org/) conference, where we were joined by [Adam], [Axil], [Dmitriy], and [Zeger-Jan].
+We don't have any team members in Sofia, but it was the chosen location for the [EuRuKo 2016](http://euruko2016.org/) conference.
+[Zeger-Jan] joined us for the entire week leading up to the conference, where we were later joined by [Adam], [Axil], and [Dmitriy].
 It was the first conference I'd ever been to, and being approached by random people recognizing our GitLab shirts and wanting to talk about the company was a new phenomenon for me that never got old.

 {: .text-center}
 [![Our EuRuKo crew][sof-group]{: .shadow}][sof-group]<br>